SeleniumHQ/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 .. _chapter07-reference:

 *Note:  We are currently working on this chapter.
-Presently we have introductory info here for people completely new to Selnium-Grid.
+Presently we have introductory info here for people completely new to Selenium-Grid.
 Over the next few months we hope to provide useful examples and illustrations to thoroughly explain how to use Selenium-Grid.*

 Quick Start